Superjisan/Superjisan.com/README.txt

-This is an adapted version of the HTML5UP template for my website: [superjisan.com](http://www.superjisan.com).
+This is an adapted version of the HTML5UP template for my website [Visit superjisan.com](http://www.superjisan.com).